 - If a beneficiary dies before you name an alternate, the account will go to probate

 - POD accounts are not as legally binding as a will or the Power of Attorney

 - If the terms of the POD do not match those of your will or estate plan, your estate beneficiaries may not be able to collect any of the leftover funds

 - If you become mentally incapacitated, any family members who aren’t joint account holders must go to court in order to access the funds

 How Can I Avoid Complications By Planning Ahead?

-Unfortunately, your death could come suddenly and leave your loved ones struggling to pick up the pieces, particularly when it comes to your remaining finances.
-Although that may happen years down the line, it’s always a good idea to start planning as soon as possible to avoid these kinds of complications when the day comes.
+Unfortunately, your death could leave your loved ones struggling, particularly when it comes to finances.
+As such, it’s always a good idea to start planning as soon as possible to avoid these kinds of complications.

 Here are a few preventative measures you can take to minimize any risks:

 - Get advice from your financial institution, an estate planner, and a lawyer